 In 1989, marketing professor Steven P. Schnaars wrote a very valuable analysis of failed forecasts, called MEGAMISTAKES: Forecasting and the Myth of Rapid Technological Change.
 In his book, he illustrated that most `megatrend’ predictions say more about the time they are made, than about the time that is yet to come.
 As a nice example: in the 1950’s-1960’s, some pundits and scientists predicted that education would radically change thanks to jet engines and TV.
 The idea was that we could put TV transmitters in jet aeroplanes, and have the lectures of the best professors broadcasted to earth.
 That way, all the students could get the benefit of being taught by the best professors.
 Nonsense, of course, but the interesting thing is that Schnaars argued that these predictions were believable at the time because they were so well grounded in the present of that period, they represented the ‘zeitgeist‘.
 TV and jet engines were the obvious, impressive, new, and fast growing technologies of the day.
 Hence, they were automatically seen as the shapers of what would come after.
 Schnaars illustrated the way this had happened time and again.
 The same was true for most fantasy: e.g. 2020 IT in science fiction of the 60’s and 70’s that wanted to be realistic showed CRT screens and spinning tape reels of 60’s and 70’s IT, not the flat screens and invisible terabyte solid state memory of today.
-For flat screens in science fiction, you need to go to a period before the massive roll-out of TV.
-Science fiction of that period shows flat screens, as until then, screens were flat and were project upon.
+For flat screens in science fiction, you actually may go to a period before the massive roll-out of TV.
+Science fiction of that period shows flat screens, as until then, screens were flat white sheets and were projected upon.